I hardly doubt I’m alone when I say, “I HATE the humidity!”

 Invest in a good hygrometer and take a couple of readings throughout the day and night to establish a clear idea of what the humidity is like in your dragon’s tank at all times.

 If you do determine that the humidity is too high, consider whether it is because of the environment in the cage itself or that of the entire room.

 Depending on what you can attribute the humidity to… you’ll have a couple of options moving forward.

-Bearded dragons need a humidity level between 30% and 40% in their vivarium to thrive.
+Bearded dragons humidity level should be between 30% and 40% in their vivarium to thrive.

 This percentage is similar to that of the arid desert climate in Australia, their natural habitat.

 If the level gets too high their health (not to mention happiness) can be jeopardized in the form of a respiratory infection.

 Read on to discover how you can both lower and raise the humidity in your bearded dragon tank to the optimal level!

 How to Increase & Decrease Humidity for Reptiles and Amphibians